 - Formaldehyde – A known carcinogen, this colourless and highly flammable gas is used to harden the polish as it dries.
 Toluene – This chemical can cause dizziness and problems of the nervous system.
 It’s used in nail varnish to evenly distribute the colour.

 - Toulene -This chemical can cause dizziness and problems of the nervous system.
 It’s used in nail varnish to evenly distribute the colour.

 Nail polishes that don’t contain these ingredients are known as 3-free – and these were the first non-toxic nail polishes on the market.

-Since then, there are also 5-free polishes which are free from formaldehyde resin, which although it is not carcinogenic, it is a known allergen; and also that potentially does contain residual traces of formaldehyde) and camphor, which isn’t toxic but can be an irritant.
+Since then, there are also 5-free polishes that are free from formaldehyde resin, which although it is not carcinogenic, it is a known allergen; and also that potentially does contain residual traces of formaldehyde) and camphor, which isn’t toxic but can be an irritant.

 Following on from 5-free nail polish, there are 8-free which 8-Free, toluene, dibutyl phthalate (DBP), formaldehyde, formaldehyde resin, camphor, triphenyl phosphate (TPHP), ethyl tosylamide, and xylene.

 And most recently, 12-free polishes which are also free from benzophenone -1 and -3, a toxic chemical that prevents colour fading.